About May Gibbs – Australian Children’s Author and Illustrator

 After moving to Nutcote in 1925, May was inspired to create her popular comic strip Bib and Bub along with two further books: Scotty in Gumnut Land (1941), Mr & Mrs Bear & Friends (1943) and her final book, Prince Dande Lion (1953).

-Cartoonist & Columnist
+May Gibbs, The Cartoonist & Columnist

 As the first woman cartoonist in Australia, May Gibbs secured not one but two contracts to produce weekly cartoon strips for two rival newspapers.
 Her popular Bib and Bub cartoon strip first appeared in the Sunday News on 3 August 1924 and was later syndicated to newspapers across Australia and New Zealand.
 It was to become Australia’s longest running comic strip, continuing until late 1967.
 The success of Bib and Bub prompted the Sunday News to expand their children’s supplement and include a column by May titled Gumnut Gossip – Extracts from the Daily Bark.
 The weekly newspaper column ran from 1925 until 1935 and featured short stories and illustrations of life in Gumnut Town, always with a humorous twist or moral for its readers.